 - Local network gateway.
 Indicates the target IP of the VPN gateway in Azure, as well as the address space of the Azure virtual network.

 - Site-to-site VPN tunnel.
 The connection type (IPSec) and the key shared with the Azure VPN Gateway to encrypt traffic.

 VPN appliance.
 A device or service that provides external connectivity to the on-premises network.
 The VPN appliance may be a hardware device, or it can be a software solution such as the Routing and Remote Access Service (RRAS) in Windows Server 2012.
 For a list of supported VPN appliances and information on configuring them to connect to an Azure VPN gateway, see the instructions for the selected device in the article About VPN devices for Site-to-Site VPN Gateway connections.

-Virtual network (VNet).
-The cloud application and the components for the Azure VPN gateway reside in the same VNet.
+Virtual network.
+The cloud application and the components for the Azure VPN gateway reside in the same virtual network.

 - Virtual network gateway.
-A resource that provides a virtual VPN appliance for the VNet.
-It is responsible for routing traffic from the on-premises network to the VNet.
+A resource that provides a virtual VPN appliance for the virtual network.
+It is responsible for routing traffic from the on-premises network to the virtual network.

 - Local network gateway.
 An abstraction of the on-premises VPN appliance.
 Network traffic from the cloud application to the on-premises network is routed through this gateway.

 - Connection.
 The connection has properties that specify the connection type (IPSec) and the key shared with the on-premises VPN appliance to encrypt traffic.